 Midrun Check In

-The acronym I’ve used for years for midrun check ins started out as BFF, but it has gradually expanded, though it has stayed in the B & F family.
+The acronym I’ve used for years for midrun check ins was BFF, but it has gradually expanded, though it has stayed in the B & F family.

 As you run, check in with yourself, and ask yourself these questions.